-- The latest figures show that the ILO unemployment rate in Wales is 5.5% in September-November 2015, the lowest rate since 2008. (figure 1.1); - The claimant count rate has seen a decrease across Wales and the other UK nations over the past three years, although there has been little change over the last six months.
-Wales' claimant count rate has been below only Northern Ireland for this period (figure 1.2); - Youth unemployment rates across Wales are higher than for other age groups, and have seen an increase over the past year to 18.3% in October 2014 September 2015. (figure 1.3); - Looking across the constituencies, Rhondda has the highest ILO unemployment rate at 10.1%, with Delyn having the lowest at 2.7% in October 2014 September 2015. - For the 'unofficial' claimant count statistics calculated by the Research Service, Blaenau Gwent had the highest rate at 5.2% in December 2015, with Brecon and Radnorshire and Montgomeryshire having the lowest at 1.3%.
+- The latest figures show that the ILO unemployment rate in Wales is 5.2% in November 2015 -January 2016, the lowest rate since 2008. (figure 1.1); - The claimant count rate has seen a decrease across Wales and the other UK nations over the past three years.
+Wales' claimant count rate has been below only Northern Ireland for this period (figure 1.2); - Youth unemployment rates across Wales are higher than for other age groups, and have seen an increase over the past year to 18.3% in October 2014 September 2015. (figure 1.3); - Looking across the constituencies, Rhondda has the highest ILO unemployment rate at 10.1%, with Delyn having the lowest at 2.7% in October 2014 - September 2015. - For the 'unofficial' claimant count statistics calculated by the Research Service, Blaenau Gwent had the highest rate at 5.5% in February 2016, with Brecon and Radnorshire having the lowest at 1.4%.